 Plug-ins are the best way to add a specific set of features to the software without making changes to its core code.
 So, pgModeler has a simple structure to provide a form to create third-party plug-ins.
 The first step in the development of a plug-in that handles pgModeler objects is to take a good reading on pgModeler's API as well as the Qt plug-in system.
 You can generate the pgModeler's code documentation by using the

 doxygen doxygen.conf at pgModeler's source code root.
 Once generated the code documentation is stored in the folder

 docs under to source code directory.

-Details about configuring and installing doxygen application can be seen at its official website.
-Steps on how to retrieve the source code of pgModeler can be seen at the download page.
+Details about configuring and installing the doxygen application can be seen on its official website.
+Steps on how to retrieve the source code of pgModeler can be seen on the download page.
 Once provided with the information you can start to create your own plug-in.